-The short answer, for tickets, is almost certainly “No.” But I thought I would take a moment here to explain why that is, and also to suggest times when maybe it isn’t.
+The short answer, for tickets, is almost certainly “No.” But there is a path to “yes.”
+So I thought I would take a moment here to explain why that is, and also to suggest times when maybe it isn’t.

 So, why is buying Premier League tickets so hard?
 In a nutshell:

-- Most people, when they say Premier League, really mean Chelsea, Arsenal, Manchester United or Liverpool.
-Home tickets to those clubs are almost impossible to get.
+- Most people, when they say Premier League, really mean Chelsea, Arsenal, Manchester United, Manchester City, Tottenham or Liverpool.
+Home tickets to those clubs are almost impossible to get from the clubs.

-- Often they are trying to see one of those big clubs play at a smaller club, which is just as tough because that’s a big seller for the smaller clubs.
+- Often they are trying to see one of those big clubs play another one, which makes it about 10 times harder.

-- Most people are only approaching this a few weeks ahead of the game, when tickets are long gone.
+- Many people are only approaching this a few weeks ahead of the game, when tickets are long gone.

 - They often want three or four seats together, which is virtually always impossible to these big clubs.